FahimU123/Personal-Coding-Guide/combine.md

 ```

 #### When to Use @Published vs. @State:
-##### Published: When sharing data between views or managing with a class.
+##### @Published: When sharing data between views or managing with a class.
 Inside an ObservableObject class
 ##### @State: For local, simple state tied to one view.
 Inside a SwiftUI View struct

 ### Cancellable